iyanu27/SCA-TASKS/Week 9/Task1/Readme.md

-# Automating a GCP VM with Terraform
+# Automating a GCP SQL Database in a Private Subnet with Terraform

 ## Requirements
 1. Google Cloud Platform(GCP) Project